annettebalmes/annettebalmes.github.io/_posts/2023-10-05-flood-analysis.md

 ## Data Analysis

-To begin, I aquired data from [USGS]([https://waterdata.usgs.gov/nwis/dv?cb_00060=on&format=rdb&site_no=06741510&legacy=&referred_module=sw&period=&begin_date=1979-01-01&end_date=2023-10-02]) for my chosen gauge location and looked at daily stream discharge for the entire period there was data available, from 1979 to 2023.
+To begin, I aquired data from [USGS]([https://waterdata.usgs.gov/nwis/dv?cb_00060=on&format=rdb&site_no=06741510&legacy=&referred_module=sw&period=&begin_date=1979-01-01&end_date=2023-10-02]) for my chosen gauge location and looked at mean daily stream discharge for the entire period there was data available, from 1979 to 2023.

 <iframe src="/assets/flood-analysis/flood-output-allmeandata.html"
     sandbox="allow-same-origin allow-scripts"